 Measurement Uncertainty In a Load Cell Data Sheet

-For a strain gauge, the datasheet specifies uncertainty as a percentage range of full-scale output (FSO).
-The FSO is specified as .
+The data sheet accompanying a strain gauge load cell specifies its output uncertainty as a percentage range of full-scale output (FSO).
+Assume the FSO is specified as .
 Mathematically, this translates to (since x ), or a range of to .

-In reality, if every load cell were tested this way, the cost would be prohibitive.
+In reality, if every load cell underwent this type of testing, the cost would be prohibitive.
 Instead, standards bodies such as OIML and NIST set guidelines for the acceptable tolerances of various classes of load cell.
-Then manufacturers assign one of these classes to their load cells to assert which of these tolerance values a particular design adheres to for the various parameters on load cell data sheets.
+Then manufacturers assign one of these classes to their load cells.
+This tells buyers which tolerance values apply to the load cell for the various parameters on its data sheets.
 Users can therefore expect output values of that load cell to fall withing those tolerances.
 But this is only true if ambient conditions, loading, mounting and maintenance are all per manufacturer’s guidelines.
 According to NIST, “Tolerance values are so fixed that permissible errors are sufficiently small that there is no serious injury to either buyer or seller of commodities, yet not so small as to make manufacturing or maintenance costs of equipment disproportionately high .”

 Misconceptions Between Error and Uncertainty

 Often the terms “error” and “uncertainty” are used interchangeably.
 However their distinction is important.
 Measurement error is the difference between the observed value of a quantity and its actual value.
 Error is a theoretical concept that can never be truly known since it’s impossible to determine the actual value of a quantity.
-The article, Calibrating the Force Measuring System, explains various ways error is introduced to a measurement; most are attributable to improper use of the measuring device or improper calibration.
+The article, Calibrating the Force Measuring System, explains various ways error is introduced to a measurement.
+Most of these ways are attributable to improper use of the measuring device or improper calibration.
 Therefore proper calibration methods can mitigate their effect.

-Measurement error differs from measurement uncertainty because error is a single value (which cannot be known), while uncertainty is a range of measurement values that will occur with a probability known as the confidence interval.
+Measurement error differs from measurement uncertainty.
+Error is a single value, while uncertainty is a range of measurement values that will occur with a probability known as the confidence interval.
 That is, uncertainty represents a manufacturer’s confidence in how close the measurement is to the actual value.
 (The previous section introduced this idea.)
-Intuitively we understand this because even when all the sources of error have been identified and adjustments made, there is still uncertainty about the reliability of the measured value.
+Intuitively we understand this because even after identifying all the sources of error and making needed adjustments, there is still uncertainty about the reliability of the measured value.

-It is interesting to note that in the uncertainty calculation by NIST given as an example below, one of the components of combined uncertainty in their model is influenced by errors due to creep, hysteresis, loading angle and other factors controllable by proper use and calibration.
+It is interesting to note that in the example uncertainty calculation by NIST given below, one of the components of combined uncertainty in their model includes errors due to creep, hysteresis, loading angle and similar factors.
+All of these mitigate with proper measurement methods and calibration.
 Therefore the final combined uncertainty figure in is actually given as a best case and worst case range, when these factors are, and are not mitigated.

 Standards Procedures for Estimating Measurement Uncertainty